 - Send your documentation to the Office of Accessibility Services

-- Email William J. Imbriale, associate dean of students, at firstname.lastname@example.org
+- Email William J. Imbriale, Dean of Student Affairs, at firstname.lastname@example.org

 - Mail to: Office of Accessibility Services, Student Life, 6 Pennyfield Ave., Throggs Neck, NY 10465

-- Schedule a meeting with William Imbriale, associate dean of students, to discuss your needs.
+- Schedule a meeting with William Imbriale, Dean of Student Affairs, to discuss your needs.
 Bring your documentation if we don't already have it.
 Schedule a meeting by calling (718) 409-7348

 - After review, you will receive a letter of accommodation to share with your professors

-- Students seeking exam accomodations should submit an exam request at least three business days (72 hours) before the exam
+- Students seeking exam accommodations should submit an exam request at least three business days (72 hours) before the exam

 Accommodations for students pursuing a U.S. Coast Guard license

-There are no accomodations for the U.S. Coast Guard exams, and accomodations for courses that include Standards of Training, Certification and Watchstanding, or STCW, assessments are usually not permitted.
-Students who plan to go on summer sea term should talk with the Office of Accessibility Services and their department chair about accomodations.
+There are no accommodations for the U.S. Coast Guard exams, and accommodations for courses that include Standards of Training, Certification and Watchkeeping, or STCW, assessments are usually not permitted.
+Students who plan to go on summer sea term should talk with the Office of Accessibility Services and their department chair about accommodations.

 National Voter Registration Act